o-3/gCalTweet.py/README.md

 ````

-## Usage

-Test in the terminal and use cloud services like Heroku for deployment.
+Test in the terminal first; use cloud application platforms like Heroku (free) for deployment.
 Modify ( gCalTweetBot(), GCalendar.formTweet(), etc... )  and schedulers as you want.
 Happy coding! :)